keptn/lifecycle-toolkit/docs/content/en/_index.md

 ## Use Cases

-We extend the K8s Pod Scheduler with following Use Cases:
+We extend the K8s APIs with following Use Cases:

 {{% /blocks/lead %}}